 What is Noderr?

-Noderr is a decentralized finance (DeFi) protocol that generates yield from automated, market-neutral trading strategies.
-It operates on a decentralized network of community-operated nodes, which eliminates reliance on centralized infrastructure and ensures a self-sovereign financial ecosystem.
+Noderr is a decentralized finance (DeFi) protocol that aims to generate yield from automated trading strategies, ranging from conservative market-neutral approaches to higher-risk strategies depending on the vault.
+It operates on a decentralized network of community-operated nodes, which is designed to reduce reliance on centralized infrastructure and support a self-sovereign financial ecosystem.

 How it Works